 If you’re hurt in an accident, the most obvious course of action is to get medical treatment.
-But getting treatment after an accident has implications that go beyond just your physical health.
+But seeking medical treatment after a car accident has implications that go beyond just your physical health.
 People get pressure from their attorney to get treatment, even though their attorney may not disclose that often medical treatment from an accident isn’t covered by health insurance, and your legal settlement may depend on the treatment you get.

 In this article, Mighty helps you think about medical treatment in the context of a personal injury accident.
-Here’s the 5 things you need to know:
+Here are the 5 things you need to know:

-- The most obvious of them all, but worth saying over and over again: Get treatment when you need it and never get treatment if you don’t.
+- The most obvious of them all, but worth saying over and over again: Get immediate medical attention when you need it and never get treatment if you don’t.
 Follow your own body and what your trusted doctor tells you.
-If you do nothing but follow this one piece of advice, you’ll have a much better chance of feeling better after your accident.
+If you do nothing but follow this one piece of advice, you’ll have a much better chance of feeling better after your car accident.

 - Don’t let your personal injury lawyer tell you whether you’re hurt or how you should feel.
 Personal injury lawyers make more money the more treatment you obtain.
 It’s in their financial interests to make sure you get more medical treatment, unfortunately, sometimes even if you don’t need it.

-- Right after an accident, it’s natural to be overwhelmed and not realize the extent of your injuries.
+- Right after an accident, it’s natural to be overwhelmed and not realize the extent of your car accident injuries.
 Sometimes injuries aren’t felt for a few days after an accident.
 Even still, it’s really important you have a record of your injuries, when you started feeling them come on, and who you saw to help you with them.
-These records are critical when it comes to helping prove that you actually had injuries from an accident.
+These records are critical in helping prove that you actually had car accident injuries.

 Written ByMaly Ohrenschall